mlflow/mlflow/docs/source/python_api/mlflow.data.rst

 ============

-The ``mlflow.data`` module helps you record your model training and evaluation datasets to MLflow Runs with MLflow Tracking, as well as retrieve dataset information from MLflow Runs.
+The ``mlflow.data`` module helps you record your model training and evaluation datasets to runs with MLflow Tracking, as well as retrieve dataset information from runs.
 It provides the following important interfaces:

 * :py:class:`Dataset <mlflow.data.dataset.Dataset>`: Represents a dataset used in model training or evaluation, including features, targets, and metadata such as the dataset's name, digest (hash) schema, profile, and source.
-You can log this metadata to an MLflow Run using the :py:func:`mlflow.log_input()` API. ``mlflow.data`` provides APIs for constructing :py:class:`Datasets <mlflow.data.dataset.Dataset>` from a variety of Python data objects, including Pandas DataFrames (:py:func:`mlflow.data.from_pandas() <mlflow.data.pandas_dataset.from_pandas()>`), NumPy arrays (:py:func:`mlflow.data.from_numpy() <mlflow.data.numpy_dataset.from_numpy()>`), Spark DataFrames (:py:func:`mlflow.data.from_spark() <mlflow.data.spark_dataset.from_spark()>` and :py:func:`mlflow.data.load_delta() <mlflow.data.spark_dataset.load_delta()>`), and more.
+You can log this metadata to a run in MLflow Tracking using the :py:func:`mlflow.log_input()` API. ``mlflow.data`` provides APIs for constructing :py:class:`Datasets <mlflow.data.dataset.Dataset>` from a variety of Python data objects, including Pandas DataFrames (:py:func:`mlflow.data.from_pandas() <mlflow.data.pandas_dataset.from_pandas()>`), NumPy arrays (:py:func:`mlflow.data.from_numpy() <mlflow.data.numpy_dataset.from_numpy()>`), Spark DataFrames (:py:func:`mlflow.data.from_spark() <mlflow.data.spark_dataset.from_spark()>`, and :py:func:`mlflow.data.load_delta() <mlflow.data.spark_dataset.load_delta()>`), and more.

 * :py:func:`DatasetSource <mlflow.data.dataset_source.DatasetSource>`: Represents the source of a
   dataset.
 For example, this may be a directory of files stored in S3, a Delta Table, or a web URL.
   Each :py:class:`Dataset <mlflow.data.dataset.Dataset>` references the source from which it was derived.
-The :py:class:`Dataset <mlflow.data.dataset.Dataset>`'s features and targets may differ from the source if transformations and filtering were applied.
-You can get the :py:func:`DatasetSource <mlflow.data.dataset_source.DatasetSource>` of a dataset logged to an MLflow Run using the :py:func:`mlflow.data.get_source()` API.
+A :py:class:`Dataset <mlflow.data.dataset.Dataset>`'s features and targets may differ from the source if transformations and filtering were applied.
+You can get the :py:func:`DatasetSource <mlflow.data.dataset_source.DatasetSource>` of a dataset logged to a run in MLflow Tracking using the :py:func:`mlflow.data.get_source()` API.

-The following example demonstrates how to use ``mlflow.data`` to log a training dataset to an MLflow Run, retrieve information about the dataset from the MLflow Run, and reload the dataset's source.
+The following example demonstrates how to use ``mlflow.data`` to log a training dataset to a run, retrieve information about the dataset from the run, and load the dataset's source.

 .. code-block:: python

     import mlflow.data
     import pandas as pd
+    from mlflow.data.pandas_dataset import PandasDataset

+    # Construct a Pandas DataFrame using iris flower data from a web URL
     dataset_source_url = "http://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv"
     df = pd.read_csv(dataset_source_url)
+    # Construct an MLflow PandasDataset from the Pandas DataFrame, and specify the web URL
+    # as the source
-    dataset = mlflow.data.from_pandas(df, source=dataset_source_url)
+    dataset: PandasDataset = mlflow.data.from_pandas(df, source=dataset_source_url)

     with mlflow.start_run():
         # Log the dataset to the MLflow Run.
 Specify the "training" context to indicate that the
         # dataset is used for model training
         mlflow.log_input(dataset, context="training")

-    # Reload the run and retrieve dataset information
+    # Retrieve the run, including dataset information
     run = mlflow.get_run(mlflow.last_active_run().info.run_id)
     dataset_info = run.inputs.dataset_inputs[0].dataset
     print(f"Dataset name: {dataset_info.name}")